jpm8888/angel-broking-command-line/readme.md

 Commands
 Basic Authentication:
-  angel init              initialise with angel api_keys / secret key angel user:auth         this is required before log-in, One time everyday.
+  angel init                initialise with angel api_keys / secret key angel user:auth           this is required before log-in,
+                            Required daily, (one time)

 User Management
   angel user:add            Adds a new user, client id and password is required. angel user:login          To start login process.
                             (You can be logged into multiple users at the same time);

   angel user:select         Selects user for the current session. angel user:which          User with current session. angel user:profile        Profile details of the user.